Matrix Table Access

 Introduction

 The matrix table access is one of the four basic table access methods which combines both horizontal table access and vertical table access in order to access cells in multiple rows and columns in one.
-You can freely combine different ways to access the rows and columns, for example parameter sets for the rows and wildcards for the columns, and so forth.
+You can freely combine different ways to access the rows and columns, for example sets for the rows and wildcards for the columns, and so forth.

 Principle